-7.5.1.1 Meeting zone

-The "Meeting zone" option can be used to define waiting zones as meeting points.
+7.5.1.1.1 Meeting point The "Meeting zone" option can be used to define waiting zones as meeting points.
 The agents gather in the waiting zone until the capacity is reached, and then depart in unison.
 In addition, agents also leave the waiting zone if the waiting time has been exceeded.

-7.5.2 Schedule waiting behaviour
+7.5.1.2 Schedule waiting behaviour